-Geneva Overholser is a former professor and director of USC Annenberg’s School of Journalism, and a senior fellow at Annenberg’s Center on Communication Leadership and Policy.
-She served as the School’s director from 2008 until 2013.
+Geneva Overholser, a senior fellow and consultant with the Democracy Fund, is the former director of the USC Annenberg School of Journalism from 2008 until 2013.
 Previously, she held the Curtis B. Hurley Chair in Public Affairs Reporting for the Missouri School of Journalism, where she was based in the school’s Washington bureau.

 She was editor of The Des Moines Register from 1988 to 1995, where she led the paper to a Pulitzer Prize for Public Service.
 While at the Register, she also earned recognition as Editor of the Year by the National Press Foundation and was named “The Best in the Business” by American Journalism Review.

 She has been ombudsman of The Washington Post, a member of the editorial board of The New York Times, a syndicated columnist for The Washington Post Writers Group, and a reporter for the Colorado Springs Sun.
 She has been a columnist for the Columbia Journalism Review and frequent contributor to Poynter.org.
 She also spent five years overseas, working and writing in Paris and Kinshasa.
 Through the Annenberg Public Policy Center, in 2006 she published a manifesto on the future of journalism titled On Behalf of Journalism: A Manifesto for Change.
 She is also co-editor, with Kathleen Hall Jamieson, of the volume “The Press,” part of the Oxford University Press Institutions of American Democracy series.